tudelft-cs4200/2019/project/ms2/lab5.md

 Any variables that appear in the head are bound in the body of the rule.
 Furthermore, extra local variables are declared between curly braces at the beginning of the body.

-Rules of one predicate must not overlap, that is, they must not match on the same constructs as other rules.
+Rules of one predicate must not overlap, that is, they must not match on the same constructs as other rules for the predicate.
 Overlapping rules are statically detected and Statix gives an error on those.
 {: .notice .notice-warning}